 One of the biggest lessons in living with a chronic illness is that it shows you where your real support comes from.
 I personally have found a very small support system from a few friends, my husband and family.
 They understand that I’m going to have some darker days.
 They accept me for who I am.
 And acceptance is key when the emotions of loneliness creep in.

 I love this quote from Elizabeth Aram, PsyD…“Whereas most people associate loneliness and isolation with interpersonal loss, those with CMCs (chronic medical conditions) also experience the loss of control over their bodies and the impact that has on their identity and relationships.”
 The loneliness you feel doesn’t always exist in your surroundings but you might feel it internally too.
 Loss and frustration that your body isn’t working the way it should.
-That it’s failed you.
+That it has failed you.
 But in your journey towards healing, you may find solace in the fact that many people battle with feelings of loneliness and isolation.
 In fact, 72 percent of Americans have felt lonely, according to the American Osteopathic Association.

 1. Reach out to friends and family.
 Stop waiting for them to contact you and be the one to invite them over for dinner.